aaronchan32/aaronchan32/README.md

 </div>

 <h2 align="left">About me🌿:</h2>
-<p align="left">I am a sophomore at UCSD majoring in Computer Science and minoring in Design.
-I am a passionate fullstack web developer born and raised in Oakland, California.
+<p align="left">I am a junior at UCSD majoring in Computer Science and minoring in Design.
+I am a passionate full-stack developer born and raised in Oakland, California.
 I enjoy cooking, bouldering, binging anime, and 3D modeling in my free time!</p>

 <br>